Hard Data

 Why can hard data and soft data diverge?

 They can diverge because sentiment often changes before spending, hiring, or production do.
-In that case, surveys may weaken before the hard data does.
+In that case, surveys may weaken before the hard data does, or hard data may remain firm for a time even as expectations deteriorate.